-Have you ever had your kids try to get your attention while you’re on the computer?
-Sometimes my boys talk to me while I’m in the middle of something and I think I’m listening but after their voice stops and they’re waiting for an answer, I realize I have NO IDEA what they just said to me.
+Have you ever had your kids try to get your attention while you’re looking at your phone?
+Sometimes my boys talk to me while I’m in the middle of something and I think I’m listening, but after their voice stops and they’re waiting for an answer, I realize I have NO IDEA what they just said to me.

 There are several different ways that we can cause problems by the way we listen (or don’t listen) to our sons.

 The first way we do this is by not fully listening to them in the first place.

 Our men in training deeply desire our love and respect.
 When we continue doing what we’re doing and just throw half an ear their way, they don’t feel loved or respected.

 When boys don’t feel respected, they have a tendency to speak to us in a way that sounds disrespectful.

 This can spiral downward with our words getting more and more unkind and can often turn into something that Emerson Eggerichs, author of “Love and Respect in the Family” would call the Family Crazy Cycle.
 The Family Crazy Cycle is not a happy place to find ourselves.